kiranprasad7/Trustworthy-AI-Midterm-Project/README.md

 #### Augmented .wav files will be saved in the clips_augmented/ directory.

 #### Transcription accuracy results will be printed in the console.

+## User Interface (UI) Details
+#### The UI is built using Tkinter, a Python library for creating graphical user interfaces.
+It allows users to:

+#### Select Input Folder: Choose the folder containing .wav files.

+#### Select Output Folder: Choose the folder to save the augmented files.

+#### Select Random File: Randomly select a .wav file from the input folder for processing.

+#### Process Audio: Apply pitch shifting to the selected file and save the augmented version in the output folder.

 ## Future Enhancements
 #### Integration with Speech Recognition Models: Use the preprocessed and augmented data to train a speech recognition model.